jloughry/new_paper/README.md

 Joe Loughry (joe.loughry@stx.ox.ac.uk)
 ===========

-This is a *template* for a new journal paper; copy it and extend it.
+This is a template for a new journal or conference paper; the idea is to copy this&mdash;ideally, automatically&mdash;and base the new paper off it.

 How to Create a New Git Repository
 ----------------------------------